 This is the entry-level ticket to Walt Disney World.
 It is the cheapest level ticket but offers the least options.
 Guest can book tickets between 1-10 days in length and can visit 1 park a day.

-Your ticket does not include entry to other attractions e.g. water-parks.
-Tickets must be used within 14 days of first use.
+Your ticket does not include entry to other attractions, e.g., water-parks.
+Guests must use tickets within 14 days of first use.

-Single day tickets used to be more expensive for the Magic Kingdom compared to the other parks but now are all the same price.
+Single-day tickets were more expensive for the Magic Kingdom than the other parks, but now they are all the same price.

 Disney Park Hopper

 The Disney Park Hopper Ticket adds the ability to visit more than 1 park each day.
 In fact, you can actually hop to all 4 parks every day.

 However, these tickets are quite a bit more expensive, and you should consider carefully whether hopping is essential.
 We do think for most guests; this is a necessary expense.

 Park Hopping was excluded when Walt Disney World reopened in 2020.
 However, a limited option has been relaunched, allowing park hopping in the second part of the park opening hours.
 You still need to book a Park Pass for your first park each day.
 Visit our Guide to Park Hopping in 2021 for more information.

 Base Ticket with Water Park and Sports Option